TheThingsIndustries/lorawan-stack-docs/doc/content/gateways/adding-gateways/_index.md

 You can also set the gateway location to be updated from various sources with the `--antenna.location.source` flag.
 The source of the location data can be the registry, GPS data, results of the LoRa RSSI geolocation, etc.

-Use `ttn-lw-cli gateways set gtw1 --help` command to see the full list of the available location sources and other relatable info.
+Use `ttn-lw-cli gateways set $GTW_ID --help` command to see the full list of the available location sources and other relatable info.
 Keep in mind that if you set the alternative location source, the location settings you manually set will be overwritten by the automatic updates from that source.

 The CLI will return something like: